sveltekit-i18n/lib/README.md

 # sveltekit-i18n
 `sveltekit-i18n` is a tiny, dependency-less library built for [Svelte](https://github.com/sveltejs/svelte) and [SvelteKit](https://github.com/sveltejs/kit).

-_This project is currently in beta while tests are missing, but in case you are ok with that, you are ready to go.)_
+_This project is currently in beta as long as tests are missing, but in case you are ok with that, you are ready to go.)_

 ## Key features